itmosha/learning-assembly/README.md

 	6 - Using stack and its operations for reversing a string 7 - Floating-point numbers, basic operations on them 8 - Using functions to calculate areas, perimeters etc.
+	9 - Using multiple .asm files at once